rahulsai1999/k8s-gke-test/README.md

   jetstack/cert-manager
 ```

-- Create an issuer file similar to a k8s config inside the k8s directory
+- Create an issuer file similar to a k8s config inside the k8s directory.
-- Create an certificate file similar to a k8s config inside the k8s directory
+- Create an certificate file similar to a k8s config inside the k8s directory.